mohammed-azeemuddin/FastMeet/README.md

 ![image](https://user-images.githubusercontent.com/48662097/111857712-6684b580-8959-11eb-85b4-b34fc21771a2.png)

-7. This requires some steps
+7. We need to perform some steps in above window
      - In **Program/Script** , enter the path to your directory where python is installed
      - To know where python is installed
      - ![image](https://user-images.githubusercontent.com/48662097/111857884-9e402d00-895a-11eb-828f-79396ff605dc.png)
-     - Replace the \\ with \ and enter the address without quotes
+     - Replace the \\\ with \ and enter the address without quotes
      - In **Add arguments** , enter `fast_meet_auto.py`
      - In **Start In** , enter the complete address where the file `fast_meet_auto.py` is present.
 Eg:- *C:\Users\MJCET\Desktop\MeetingBS4\FastMeet\*
      - Click **OK**